Beamersoft/martin-deepseek/README.md

-# Deep Seek Chat - VSCode Extension
+# Martin-DeepChat Chat - VSCode Extension

-Deep Seek Chat is a VSCode extension that allows you to interact with a local **Ollama** model inside VSCode.
+Martin-DeepChat is a VSCode extension that allows you to interact with a local **Ollama** model inside VSCode.
 This extension uses the [`deepseek-r1:7b`](https://deepseek.com) model for generating AI responses in real-time.

 ## 🚀 Features
 - **Chat with a local Ollama model (`deepseek-r1:7b`)**